Centre for Reading & Language @ Oxford (Professor Maggie Snowling)

 (ii) The effects of interventions to promote oral language skills in preschool and early years and reading skills in older children.

-(iii) The development of literacy in Kannada-speaking children in Southern India and more generally in developing countries
+(iii) The development of literacy in Spanish-speaking children in Robinson Crusoe Island, Chile and more generally in developing countries.

 Wellcome Language and Reading Project